Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 Marketplaces have the extra challenge of managing multiple vendors’ returns.
 Each seller may have a specific preference for how they would handle returns, but it is okay to establish a singular policy for your marketplace.
 Vendors will adapt.

-You also shouldn’t expect your customers to go searching high and low for the policy.
+You also shouldn’t expect your customers to go searching high and low for your marketplace refund policy.
 They want quick answers to their questions.
 Some may not even make a purchase unless they know how your marketplace will process returns.
+Thus, make sure to structure your website in such a way that the link to said policy is easy to spot.

 Want to know the best way to identify your customers’ needs?